chef-boneyard/chef-web-docs-2016/chef_master/source/openstack_architecture.rst

 =====================================================
-|chef openstack|: Architecture
+|openstack chef|: Architecture
 =====================================================

-This section describes the supported deployment scenarios for |chef openstack| and is based on the `OpenStack Grizzly <http://www.solinea.com/2013/06/15/openstack-grizzly-architecture-revisited/>`_ release.
+This section describes the supported deployment scenarios for |openstack chef| and is based on the `OpenStack Grizzly <http://www.solinea.com/2013/06/15/openstack-grizzly-architecture-revisited/>`_ release.

 .. image:: ../../images/openstack-arch-grizzly-conceptual-v2.jpg